My Verses for Your Motivation

 Where bliss and nirvana brightly soar,

-No plague, no strife, no lack, no sore.
+No plague, no strife, no want, no sore.

 Step onto the path today,